 From late 2007, Warrior vehicles operating in Iraq are being fitted with 'wrap two' armour, with increased effectiveness against improvised explosive devices (IEDs).
 The old bar or slat armour was removed.

 The vehicle is known because cell phone photos have been taken more of them were transported to distant places (like Tibet) on railroad flat cars or moved around on tank transporters for tests in different parts of the country.
+The lighter vehicle can be air dropped by parachute, though it is not amphibious.

 China's Type 62 was a smaller version of the Type 59 (Russian T-55) with much thinner armor (35 mm / 1.4 inches in the front).
 Over 1,500 were built before production ceased in 1989.
 Xinqingtan ZTQ light tank is said to be a modernised and improved Type-59-II.